dimstasinos/Web-based-Emergency-Resource-Management-System/README.md

 # Crisis Response Web Platform

-This project was developed for the course **"Programming and Systems on the World Wide Web"** during the academic year 2023–2024.
+This project was developed for the course **"Programming and Systems on the World Wide Web"**.
 It is a web-based platform designed to coordinate offers and requests of goods during crisis situations, connecting citizens, rescuers, and administrators in a unified system.

 ## Features